top of page

 Early Intervention

-If your child qualifies for service, you are able to request a therapist from Connections Early Intervention and Supports!
+If your child qualifies for services, you will be able to request a therapist from Connections Early Intervention and Supports!
 We are looking forward to working with your child and family!

 Early Intervention is a free service offered to children ages birth – three years who are experiencing concern or delay in any area of their development.
 Early Intervention will provide services to address any area of delay and can be held in your home, community, or childcare setting.

-Services offered by early intervention include; developmental therapy, speech therapy, occupational therapy, behavior therapy strategies, feeding therapy, and infant massage.
+Developmental therapy, speech therapy, occupational therapy, behavior therapy strategies, feeding therapy, and infant massage and more.

-If you have concerns for your child’s development, don’t hesitate to schedule an evaluation!
-No referral is needed to request a free evaluation for your child.
-Parents/guardians can call to request an evaluation at any time.
+If you have concerns for your child’s development, don’t hesitate to reach out to your county's local Early Intervention Program to schedule a FREE evaluation.
+No referral is needed to request an evaluation for your child and parents/guardians can call to request an evaluation at any time.

 Motor Development (Gross and Fine)